 There have been many changes since Mitsuyo Maeda first introduced the grappling-based Japanese Jiu Jitsu to the western hemisphere in the 1920s.
-Increasing positional control over a resisting opponent en route to submitting them with joint locks and strangles, Brazilian Jiu Jitsu (BJJ) was brought into mainstream North American culture in the early 90’s by the Gracie Family.
-BJJ has established itself as a necessary tool for any well rounded martial artist.
-In practice, BJJ adapts to fit the parameters of self-defense, competition, and ultimately true self-expression for all practitioners.
+An increase in positional control over a resisting opponent en route to submitting them via joint locks and strangles, Jiu Jitsu was brought into the mainstream North American culture in the early 90’s by the Gracie Family.
+Since exploding on the martial arts scene, Jiu Jitsu has established itself as a necessary tool for any well rounded martial artist.
+In practice, Jiu Jitsu adapts to fit the parameters of competition, self-defense, and ultimately, self-expression for all practitioners.